A view that changes with the tide

-In 2008, the Five Islands Lighthouse was moved to this municipal parkland and became the focal point of the new day park.
+In 2008, the Five Islands Lighthouse was moved from nearby Sand Point to this municipal parkland and became the focal point of the new day park.
 Park visitors come from just down the road and around the world!

 The ship playground, picnic shelter, walking paths and other site improvements were added in 2010.
 A viewing telescope was installed in 2012 and permanent washrooms in 2013.

 On July 23, 2011, about 150 gathered at Five Islands Lighthouse Park to celebrate this new park and the annual Five Islands Lighthouse Day.
 The backdrop was an ocean breeze, sunshine, and a spectacular view of the Five Islands.
 The highlight of the day was the unveiling of a plaque in appreciation of the late Gertrude Jenkins' donation of this coastal property to the Municipality in 2001, in memory of her foster son, Cecil Shea.
 On hand to unveil the plaque were Municipal Councillor Tom Taggart and Gloria Lewis, President of the Five Islands Lighthouse Preservation Society.